 Geography at St Elisabeth’s CE Primary School

-- using and interpreting a wide range of sources of geographical information, including maps, diagrams, globes and aerial photographs
+- interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)

 - communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.